bengland2/pbench/agent/bench-scripts/pbench-fio.md

 Containers are more like processes than VMs, so that dropping Linux buffer cache on the node running the containers should be sufficient in most cases.

+# warming up the system

+If you drop cache, you need to allow the system to warm up its caches and reach steady-state behavior.
+It is desirable for there to be no free memory either for most of test so that memory recycling behavior is tested.
+So you may need considerable runtime at large scale.
+You can specify maximum fio runtime using **runtime=k** line in job file where k is number of seconds.
+Using pbench-fio you can observe the warmup behavior and see if your time duration needs adjustment.

+For cases where the file can be completely read/written before the test duration has finished, if you don't want the test to stop, you must specify **time_based=1** to force fio to keep doing I/O to the file.
+For example, on sequential files, if it reaches the end of file, it will seek to beginning of the file and start over.
+On random I/O, it will keep generating random offsets even if the entire file has been accessed.

+# rate-limiting IOPS

+A successful test should show both high throughput and acceptable latency.
+For random I/O tests, it is possible to bring the system to its knees by putting way more random I/O requests in flight than there are block devices to service them (i.e. increasing queue depth).
+This can artificially drive up response time.
+You can reduce queue depth by reducing **iodepth=k** parameter in the job file or reducing number of concurrent fio processes.
+But another method that may be useful is to reduce the rate at which each fio process issues random I/O requests to a lower value than it would otherwise have.
+You can do this with the **rate_iops=k** parameter in the job file.
+For example, this was used to run a large cluster at roughly 3/4 of its throughput capacity for latency measurements.

+# measuring latency percentiles as a function of time

+Usually when a latency requirement is defined in a SLA (service-level agreement) for a cluster, the implication is that *at any point in time* during the operation of the cluster, the Nth latency percentile will not exceed X seconds.
+However, fio does not output that information directly in its normal logs - instead it outputs latency percentiles measured over the duration of the entire test run.
+For short test this may be sufficient, but for longer tests or tests designed to measure *changes* in latency, you need to capture the variation in latency percentiles over time.
+The new fio histogram logging feature helps you do that.
+It uses the histogram data structures internal to every fio process, emitting this histogram to a log file at a user-specified interval.
+A post-processing tool, [fiologparser-hist.py](https://github.com/axboe/fio/blob/master/tools/hist/fiologparser_hist.py), then reads in these histogram logs and outputs latency percentiles over time.   pbench's postprocessing tool runs it and then graphs the results.
+The job file parameters **write_hist_log=h** and **hist_log_msec** control the pathnames and interval for histogram logging.

 # example of use case for OpenStack Cinder volumes

+Advice: do everything on smallest possible scale to start with, until you get your input files to work, then scale it out.

 construct a list of virtual machine IP addresses which are reachable from your test driver with ssh using no password.
 These virtual machines should all have a cinder volume attached (i.e. /dev/vdb inside VM).
 You should format the cinder volume from inside the VM with a Linux filesystem such as XFS